atx-crypto-club/txwtf/README.md

 # txwtf
 This project is the atx crypto club web application **txwtf**.
 It provides the web interface and backend biz logic for members interacting with the system.

-Use the `init.sh` script to download and install [EDM](https://www.enthought.com/edm/) for the python runtime and drop you into an initialization environment shell.
-For example:
-> $ bash init.sh -s

-If you want to skip the rest of this README and just launch the app from nothing, you can perform the entire init, install and execution of the webapp using the `-r` flag:
+If you want to skip the rest of this README and just launch the app from nothing, you can perform the entire init, install and execution of the webapp using the `-r "run-app webapp"` command:
-> $ bash init.sh -r
+> $ bash init.sh -r "run-app webapp"

 ## Install

-After running the above script, use the `launcher.py` program to actually bootstrap, install the application and associated third party dependencies and initialize the database.
+Use the `init.sh` script to download and install [EDM](https://www.enthought.com/edm/) for the python runtime in the default location, then install the application in a production environment and migrate the database all at once.
+> $ bash init.sh

+The default install location for everything including EDM itself is $HOME/python-runtime.
+You can change it using the `-e` flag like the following:
-> $ python launcher.py bootstrap install-dev migrate
+> $ bash init.sh -e /tmp/test-install

+There are three separate EDM environments that are set up to handle installation, configuration and runtime stages of the application- the init environment, bootstrap environment and the project (production) environment.
+Default names of each EDM environment are "init", "boot", and "prod" respectively.
+To optionally specify different names, you can use the following flags, changing the flag arguments accordingly.
+> $ bash init.sh -q init -b boot -p prod

+The init environment is used to set up the environment to run the `init.py` script which is a more robust verison of `init.sh`.
+You can drop into the init environment to run `init.py` manually if you like using the `-i` flag.

+The bootstrap environment created by `init.py` is used to execute the `ci` module of the project which handles continuous integration tasks, database setup, and various invocations of the appication.

+The project environment is the actual production environment that runs the final application process and has all of the modules specified in `requirements.txt` installed.
+To enter this environment you can use the `-r` flag like the following:
+> bash init.sh -r "shell"

+## Development and Testing

-Note that `install-dev` installs the application in such a way that you can edit the sources in situ and can rely on the entry point `txwtf` running the newest changes regardless of what your current working directory is.
+When hacking on the application, use the `-d` flag when running the `init.sh` script to install it in such a way that you can edit the sources in situ and can rely on the entry point `txwtf` running the newest changes of what your current working directory is.

-## Testing
+> $ bash init.sh -q init -b boot -p prod -e /tmp/test-install -d

-You can run the application test suite with the following command:
+You can run the application test suite with the `-t` flag:
-> $ python launcher.py test
+> $ bash init.sh -t

 ## Running
 To run the web application, run the following command to drop into a shell in the application environment: